TeamNarU/CryptorMod/README.md

 - Added a new arms.

 --2.0.1
-- Added Merchant (in beta testing)
+- Added Merchant (in the beta testing)
 - Added An Easter Egg

 --2.1.0